THE 2023 LIPMAN FAMILY PRIZE APPLICATION IS NOW CLOSED!

 Applicant Requirements

-In March, winning organizations participate in an interview with the Prize Committee who will select the grand prize winning organization from among the winners.
-Currently, these interviews are being conducted virtually with the organization’s executive leader and the board chair or board member.
+In March, winning organizations’ executive leader and board chair (or member) participate in a virtual video interview with the Prize Committee, who will select the grand prize winning organization from among the winners.

 The winning organizations also begin working with the Lipman staff for marketing and press release purposes, and for implementing the monetary and non-monetary benefits of the Prize.